sudoPom/CS-Notes/Year-3/Computability-and-Complexity-Theory-COMP0017/Week-2/Alternate-Modes-of-Computation.md

 The power the base is raised to indicates the tape position and the number it is multiplied with represents the symbol.

 Registers will also be needed to encode the transition function of $M$.
-Each register needs to encode a tuple holding the input state, input symbol, output symbold and action:
+Each register needs to encode a tuple holding the input state, input symbol, output symbols and action:
 $$
 \begin{align}
 (q_{in}, \sigma_{in}, q_{out}, \sigma_{out})